 Procedure for revocation of assignments.
 Revocation of Tribal lands assignments shall be made in the following manner:

+Revocation due to Uninhabitable Land.

+The Tribal Council shall have the power to revoke an assignment due to the land being uninhabitable at any time in order to protect the safety of the Assignee and the Rancheria as a whole.
+The Tribal Council shall have discretion to determine what constitutes uninhabitable land.
+If land becomes uninhabitable, the Tribal Council may also transfer an assignment if other assignment parcels are available or place the Assignee first on the waiting list for the next available parcel of land.

+A holder of an assignment who is aggrieved by the decision of the Tribal Council to revoke his or her assignment due to uninhabitable land may appeal the decision of the Tribal Council to the Tribal Court, which shall have the power to review the Tribal Council’s action only to the extent of determining whether the revocation was procedurally proper under this Chapter.
+The decision of the Tribal Court shall be final.
+If a revocation of assignment is upheld, and an eviction is called for, the Tribal Court shall have the authority to implement the eviction.

+Revocation due to Violation of Chapter.

+Revocation due to violations of this Chapter shall begin with the Tribe filing for revocation in Tribal Court.
+The filing shall include proof of the violations.
+Hearings regarding the revocation shall occur in accordance with the Tribal Court Rules.
+If a revocation of assignment is upheld, and an eviction is called for, the Tribal Court shall have the authority to implement the eviction.

+Revocation for Other Purposes.

-Whenever an assignment is subject to being revoked the appropriate department shall notify the assignment holder in writing.
+Whenever an assignment is subject to being revoked for Other Purposes, the appropriate department shall notify the assignment holder in writing.
 The notice shall state the reason for the proposed action and shall inform the person that they may, within thirty (30) days, file with the Tribal Council a written request to appear before the Tribal Council and present evidence as to why the assignment should not be revoked.
 If a timely request is received, the appropriate department shall notify the person of the date and time they are to appear before the Tribal Council and any procedures or guidelines for the appearance.

 If the holder of the assignment to be revoked appears before the Tribal Council, the Tribal Council shall make its decision within thirty (30) days after the person appears.
 If the holder of the assignment in question does not request an appearance before the Tribal Council, the Council shall meet at the next Council meeting or as soon as practicable and decide whether or not to revoke the assignment.
 The Tribal Council shall notify the holder of the affected assignment of its decision and the reasons for it within thirty (30) days after the decision is made.